 - Go to the Settings > Sites Page

-- Click to "+ New Web Site", name it ('Google' for example), and enter the default site URL, like https://google.com.
-When you go to create tests, you'll be able to select this URL as a Test Starting URL.
+- Click to "+ New Web Site", name it ('Google' for example), and enter your default base site URL, like https://google.com.

-- [Optional] If you plan to test on multiple environments, click the dropdown, and update the URLs to point to the environment(s) you may want to test on, such as https://staging.google.com or https://dev.google.com.
+- [Optional] If you plan to test against multiple environments, like Staging and Production, click the carrot dropdown next to the site you just added, and update the URLs to point to the environment(s) you may want to test on, such as https://staging.google.com or https://dev.google.com.

 If you're a video person, watch our tutorial below:

 To test a native mobile app, check out Setting up your mobile apps for testing with Rainforest.
 If you don't have access to this feature but would like it, let us know!

 First, a quick overview: Rainforest Regression Testing allows you to create functional, UI-level tests in a matter of minutes, and run them on-demand and in parallel by our Tester Community, a global crowd of thousands of human testers, and/or our Automation bots, with just a click of a button.
 No technical expertise required!

 We have two test types, but there's no need to pick just one - our most successful customers mix and match a combination of both.
 To go get started, let's write one of each kind of test.